HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking for missing documentation entries ...
+WARNING
     ```
-    Package required but not available: ‘assertive’

-    Packages suggested but not available for checking:
-      'affy', 'hgu95av2.db', 'ICSNP', 'mixOmics', 'org.Hs.eg.db',
-      'org.Mm.eg.db', 'ropls', 'seqinr'
+    Undocumented code objects:
+      ‘translate’
+    All user-level objects in a package should have documentation entries.

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    See chapter ‘Writing R documentation files’ in the ‘Writing R
-    manual.
+    Extensions’ manual.
+    ```

+*   checking for hidden files and directories ...
+NOTE
+    ```
+    Found the following hidden files and directories:
+      .BBSoptions
+    These were most likely included in error.
+See section ‘Package
+    structure’ in the ‘Writing R Extensions’ manual.
     ```

 # bahc